Overcoming Learned Helplessness: A Guide to Restoring Agency

 Why Helplessness Is a Physical State, Not a Failure

 Helplessness is often mistaken for laziness, weakness, or lack of willpower.
-In reality, it is a physiological survival response.
+In reality, it is a physiological survival response often linked to unresolved anxiety.

 The Nervous System and Shutdown